mirkosignorelli/Teaching/MathStat2/README.md

 This repository lists the datasets used during the short course on **Longitudinal Data Analysis** that I teach as part of **Mathematical Statistics 2** (bachelor programme in Mathematics).
 The course material is available through Brightspace.

+## Course material

+All course material is available on the Brightspace page of the course.

 ## Lecture 1 (linear regression and LMMs)

 * **Rents data** : [`rents.csv`](https://raw.githubusercontent.com/mirkosignorelli/Teaching/main/MathStat2/rents.csv).